 We are celebrating another year of great accomplishments!
 Since our launch in 1998, over 6 million callers have been routed to help and hope through our National Hopeline Network.
 Thanks to your continued support, our devoted volunteers are making a difference every day, during every hotline and chatline shift.
 In 2012, our free and confidential hotlines, like our Veterans Peer Hotline 1-877-VET2VET , helped route over 36,000 calls to a trained crisis line volunteer located closest to the caller in desperate need of emotional support.

-Click here to see Michelle's profile on IMALIVE.org
+.
+Click here to see Michaela's profile on IMALIVE.org

 Support our Veterans!